usaid-cs/yesterday-i-learned/linguistics.md

 1. Despite being one of the two official languages, only 0.6% of the Macanese population speak Portuguese at home.
 1. "Improvisation" can be promounced "improvise-A-tion" - but only in British English it seems.
 Otherwise it is "im-PROV-VI-SA-tion".
 1. [Young swans are known as *swanlings* or *cygnets*](https://en.wikipedia.org/wiki/Swan), from Greek κύκνος, kýknos and from the Latin word cygnus ("swan") and the Old French suffix -et ("little").
 An adult male is a *cob*, from Middle English cobbe (leader of a group); an adult female is a *pen*.
+1. The Latin *Kyrie*, KEAR-ee-ay, came from Greek Κύριε, or "Lord".
+1. The *schoen* in *Danke schoen* rhymes with *une*.
+1. Both ["bury the lead"](http://en.wiktionary.org/wiki/bury_the_lead) and "bury the lede" are used.
+There is no clear answer.
+1. [Telugu](https://en.wikipedia.org/wiki/Telugu_language) (probably sounds like "Telegoo") is the third most-spoken language in India, behind Hindi and English, which have official status.
+Telugu is spoken in what is considered [South Central](https://en.wikipedia.org/wiki/Dravidian_languages), whereas Tamil is the actual South, where the [Tamil boyes](https://en.wikipedia.org/wiki/Three_Crowned_Kings) lived.
+1. For a tongue twister, try "il y a eu une erreur".